Arnavsharma2/cf_ai_project/PROMPTS.md

 I need to fix the deployment to cloudflare pages can you fix the error in the deployment settings?

 Prompt 7:
+Make the theme of the frontend similar to that of https://agents.cloudflare.com/

+Prompt 8: